 - Learn crisis management skills and tools.

-Safe Relationships consists of 16 sessions, comprising of both group and one-to-one sessions.
+Safe Relationships consists of 21 sessions, comprising both group and one-to-one sessions, with additional supplementary sessions.

 Support for victims